qa-chrisb/playwright-python-template/README.md

 ## License

-This project is licensed under the Un-License.
+This project is licensed under the Unlicense License.
 See the [LICENSE](LICENSE) file for details.